HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Design

 \subsection{Discriminator}

 Our discriminator is adversarial to the generator.
-The discriminator distinguishes between clean and unwatermaked audio (See Figure~\ref{fig:disc}).
+The discriminator distinguishes between original and unwatermarked audio (See Figure~\ref{fig:disc} in Appendix~\ref{app:disc}).
 It takes a single audio input and outputs a binary classification result.
-With the presence of the discriminator, the watermark-removal generator must produce unwatermarked outputs that confuse the discriminator into believing they are clean, \ie never watermarked.
-Therefore the discriminator provides adversarial supervision that forces the watermark-removal generator to produce outputs indistinguishable from clean audio, preventing \tool from applying aggressive noise or distortion that might remove watermarks but significantly degrade audio quality.
+With the presence of the discriminator, the watermark-removal generator must produce unwatermarked outputs that confuse the discriminator into believing they are original, \ie never watermarked.
+Therefore, the discriminator provides adversarial supervision forcing the watermark-removal generator to produce outputs indistinguishable from original audio, preventing the application of aggressive noise or distortion that might remove watermarks but significantly degrade audio quality.